 Changing Page Size with Python

-Aspose.PDF for Python via .NET lets you change PDF page size with simple lines of code in your .NET applications.
-This topic explains how to update/change the page dimensions (size) of an existing PDF file.
+Aspose.PDF for Python via .NET lets you change PDF page size with simple lines of code.
+This topic shows how to update page dimensions using the Document and Page APIs.

 Set the Page Size of a PDF Page to A4

-Python library updates the size of the first page in a PDF document to standard A4 dimensions.
-It also prints the page’s box dimensions (CropBox, TrimBox, ArtBox, BleedBox, MediaBox) before and after resizing, allowing you to verify the changes.
+The example updates the size of the first page in a PDF document to standard A4 dimensions.
+It also prints the page’s box dimensions (CropBox, TrimBox, ArtBox, BleedBox, MediaBox) before and after resizing so you can verify the changes.

 The following code snippet shows how to change the PDF page dimensions to A4 size: